top of page

 If you are experiencing issues with the New Outlook and wish to switch back to Classic Outlook, follow these simple steps:

-2. Access Settings: Click on the gear icon (Settings) at the window's top right corner.
+2. Find the "New Outlook" toggle at the window's top right corner.

 By reverting to Classic Outlook, you can enjoy a more stable and feature-rich email client while Microsoft continues to improve the New Outlook.